 Write a small project and make sure you practice writing the test first!

 Also, make sure you use mocking and calculate coverage!

 Examination criteria and Artifacts

 Artifacts that we want to see during examination

 - Show a programming environment with a project that compiles with 100% unit test-coverage

-- git-commit history that shows that you have worked in TDD way
+- git-commit history that shows that you have worked following TDD principles (red, green, refactor).

 - In that project show examples of how mocking is used to test behaviour and to isolate testing of dependent units